biryukovaksenia/AuthorshipAttribution/README.md

 The dataset is divided into two subsets to enable a detailed and precise analysis:

 - Lolita Subset:
-  - This subset includes the original English text of "Lolita" by Vladimir Nabokov, followed by its translation into Russian by Dmitry Nabokov.
+  - This subset includes the original English text of "Lolita" by Vladimir Nabokov, followed by its translation into Russian by Nabokov.
   - Each entry contains the sentence in its respective language and the corresponding syntactic dependencies.

 - Laughter in the Dark Subset:
-  - This subset includes the text of "Laughter in the Dark," which was originally written in Russian and later translated into English by Vladimir Nabokov.
+  - This subset includes the text of "Laughter in the Dark," which was originally written in Russian and later translated into English by Nabokov.
   - Similar to the Lolita subset, each entry here includes the sentence in both languages and the syntactic dependencies.

 # Data Types